joshua-light/dotfiles/README.md

 - `~/.vim/undo`

 ## Python Packages
-These packages should be installed (for example, with `pip3 install PACKAGE`):
+These packages should be installed and upgraded (for example, with `pip3 install PACKAGE`):
 - `pynvim`
 - `isort`